frontenddogma/web-development-glossary/manuscript/m.md

 : A widely used hash function that produces a 128-bit hash value.
 Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.
 It remains suitable for other non-cryptographic purposes, for example for determining the partition for a particular key in a partitioned database.
 MD5 was designed in 1991 by Ronald Rivest to replace the earlier hash function MD4, and was specified in 1992 as RFC&nbsp;1321.&nbsp;[†](#w-md5)

 MD6
 : A cryptographic hash function.
-It uses a Merkle tree-like structure to allow for immense parallel computation of hashes for very long inputs.
+It uses a Merkle tree-like structure to allow for immense parallel computation of hashes for long inputs.
 Authors claim a performance of 28 cycles per byte for MD6-256 on an Intel Core 2 Duo and provable resistance against differential cryptanalysis.&nbsp;[†](#w-md6)

 MDL
 : → Microsoft Design Language